nychealth/EH-dataportal/content/data-features/rat-report/index.md

 <div style="min-height:247px" id="datawrapper-vis-4VA5K"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/4VA5K/embed.js" charset="utf-8" data-target="#datawrapper-vis-4VA5K"></script><noscript><img src="https://datawrapper.dwcdn.net/4VA5K/full.png" alt="" /></noscript></div>
 </div>

-2. An overview of current and planned rat mitigation measures, including goals and specific benchmarks and timelines, in each such zone.
+#### 2. An overview of current and planned rat mitigation measures, including goals and specific benchmarks and timelines, in each such zone.

 <u>Initial Inspections and Neighborhood Indexing</u>

 Initial inspections are both proactive (each property in the RMZ is inspected 2 times a year) and reactive (inspections in response to 311 complaints about a property).
 Each property in the four RMZs are categorized into 1 of 6 cohorts, where each cohort of properties is designed to be similar in character to the overall RMZ in terms of percent of city-owned properties, percent of parks, etc. The cohort design provides three valuable sources of information: identification of individual properties with active rat signs or signs conducive to rats, a monthly snapshot of the RMZ rat activity, and rat activity of the entire RMZ every 6 months (referred to as a full round).
 This has been used by the Department as a monitoring tool.
 Increases in percent of inspections with active rat signs over several months can trigger an increase in enforcement, outreach, or treatment in an area.

-Systematic rat indexing inspections of individual properties of the entire RMZ are essential as it allows for identification of properties with active rat signs or signs conducive to rats, especially in areas where the public underutilizes the 311-complaint system.
+Systematic rat indexing inspections of individual properties of the entire RMZ are essential as it allows for identification of properties with active rat signs or signs conducive to rats, especially in areas where the public under-utilizes the 311-complaint system.
 Failing inspections trigger the mailing of a COTA or city agency referral letters.
 COTAs and city agency referral letters include a detailed inspection report which lists the follow-up actions expected from the property owner.
 We do see an overall increase in percent of private property inspections that resulted in a COTA (Table 2), but the increases were seen only in Bronx Grand Concourse and Brooklyn Bedford Stuyvesant/Bushwick.
 The percent of inspections that resulted in a city agency referral letter remained the same over the four RMZs and Brooklyn from 2023 to 2024 but decreased for the Bronx (Table 5).

 The Department uses a variety of strategies to respond to high rat activity in a neighborhood, including elevating fines for repeat offenders, performing coordinated inspections with other agencies on problematic properties, increasing extermination and stoppage visits, and increasing the number of community outreach activities.
 The goal is to decrease the percent of failed initial inspections.
-The Department also works closely with partner agencies on reducing the number of city agencies that fail inspections and reducing the severity of rat infestation on city-owned property, which is discussed in the section “Collaboration with NYC DPR, NYCHA, and NYCPS”.
+The Department also works closely with partner agencies on reducing the number of city agencies that fail inspections and reducing the severity of rat infestation on city-owned property, which is discussed in the section “Collaboration with NYC DPR, NYCHA, and NYCPS.”

 <u>Complaint-based inspections</u>
 Initial inspections can be reactive (inspections in response to 311 complaints about a property).
 When a 311 rodent complaint is made for a property in the RMZ, a new inspection will be initiated if an inspection has not been performed on that property in the last three months or if the property is not currently undergoing the enforcement process that resulted from a proactive inspection.
 If enforcement has been initiated and the property continues to receive complaints, the Department may also elevate the enforcement work to increase fines on the property.
 In the RMZs , the number of all rodent complaints increased from 2023 to 2024 (Table 6), with the most notable increases in the Bronx Grand Concourse and Harlem.
 The increase in rodent complaints in the Bronx mirror the increase in percent of initial inspections resulting in COTAs.
 This is not the case for Harlem, where the percent of inspections resulting in COTAs decreased.
 Harlem was a newly established RMZ in 2023 and the inhabitants of the zone were likely not very familiar with the tools the City and the Department use to mitigate rodent issues.
 The goal is to continue to respond to every complaint in a timely manner (within 14 days).